Localization

 Once you’ve added your locales, a new Localization tab will appear next to the Builder.

-Until you enable it, content (e.g. a flow) may only show for users of the base locale.
-If a user is registered with a different locale, the content will not show up at all.
+Until you enable it, content (for example, a flow) may only be visible to users of the base locale.
+If a user is registered with a different locale, the content will not display.

 Switch on the Enabled toggle to allow users to see the content in this locale: